MediaArea/MediaConch/GlobalArchitecture.md

 ###

-PreForma allows users to load and edit configurations within a REST API configuration that will run via HTTP.
+PREFORMA allows users to load and edit configurations within a REST API configuration that will run via HTTP.

 The Web-based system allows users to work both on and outside of the network as well as locally if they choose.
 If the user chooses to work locally, they will have access to the application server directly.
 This operation runs via a HTTP Daemon.